In the Yuan dynasty China was under Mongol rule. During that period the

 During the Zhizheng reign (1341–1368), towards the end of the dynasty (1206-1368)

 underglaze blue painted decorations were further developed at Jingdezhen.
-But, at the same time development of underglaze red
+But, at the same time the development of underglaze red

 Note: